 To enhance the security of our premises, the College requires all students, officers, employees (including faculty members, administration, and staff), alumni, and visitors (including, but not limited to, contractors and vendors) to possess and display while on College owned or leased property, as well as to access College services and events, a valid College-issued Identification Card (ID Card) with a current expiration date.
 Any remote instructional locations may require you to obtain their own building Identification Card in addition to a Peirce College Identification Card.
 All current students, alumni, officers, employees, tenants, and visitors are also required to produce proper valid state or federal photo identification upon request from Security or a College official upon entering any Peirce facility.
 Random identification checks may be made for the safety of the campus community.
 Moreover, in order to have a College issued ID Card processed, the student must present proof that he or she is currently enrolled.
+Note: in 2021, while students and Peirce College faculty and staff have studied and worked remotely, the production of College-issued ID Cards has occurred upon request only.
+Revised procedures will be published when Peirce College resumes on-campus operations.

 Biometric hand recognition readers are installed in high-security areas throughout the College.
 Employees are required to record their handprints to gain access to restricted areas electronically.
 Students needing a new College-issued ID must produce proper photo identification and a current roster.
 There is a \$15.00 replacement fee for any lost ID card.
-New ID Cards may be obtained between 8:00 a.m. and 10:00 p.m., Monday through Friday, and the first Saturday of each new session from 8:00 a.m. to 3:00 p.m. at the Security Command Center located on the first floor in Alumni Hall.
-Students who are unable to visit the Peirce campus should contact their Academic Advisor to obtain a Peirce ID Card.
+New ID Cards may be obtained between 8:00 a.m. and 3:00 p.m., Monday through Friday at the Security Command Center located on the first floor in Alumni Hall.

 A graduate of Peirce College wishing to access the College premises will be asked to exchange his/her student ID card for an updated Alumni ID.
-If the graduate is no longer in possession of his or her student

-ID card, he/she must identify himself/herself as a graduate to the Customer Service Desk at the College Hall entrance and produce a photo ID that includes the graduate's name and address.
+If the graduate is no longer in possession of his or her student ID card, he/she must identify himself/herself as a graduate to the Customer Service Desk at the College Hall entrance and produce a photo ID that includes the graduate's name and address.
 Security reserves the right to make a copy of their proof of identification submitted.
 In the event that a graduate cannot produce one of the above forms of identification or their graduation status at Peirce College cannot be confirmed, the graduate will not be permitted in the building.
 Security personnel will also contact the Office of Institutional Advancement to confirm alumni identification.
 College issued identification badges (ID cards) are available to all graduates.